Achilles Tendinopathy Embolization

 • Temporary numbness or tingling in the foot or ankle

-• Minor swelling or stiffness around the heel
+• Minor temporary swelling or stiffness around the heel

-Serious complications are extremely rare.
+Serious complications are extremely rare and have never been documented with this procedure.
 Our team uses advanced imaging and microcatheter techniques to ensure precision and safety.

 FAQS